Hegelim/solveminmax/docs/source/limitations.rst

 Currently, the module is still under development with the following limitations:

-*  So far, the module only supports `"a"` as the variable.
+*  So far, the module only supports `a` as the variable.
 *  Because the module heavily depends on regular expressions, the user needs to follow the format of the equation carefully, or the module might break.